Published: October 14, 2015 | Updated: January 08, 2018

 On a hot summer day, freshly squeezed juice makes a refreshing lemonade.
 Some health experts say adding lemon to water makes the drink alkaline during digestion.
 This notion has yet to be scientifically proven.

 The Magic of Lemon

 Lemon juice flavours, tenderizes and preserves food.
 It adds a refreshing aroma, enhances the taste and texture of a dish.

 If you run out of natural tenderizers like wine or apple cider vinegar for your recipe, lemon juice would make a good substitute.

 Critic acid in lemon juice removes gamey smell in lamb while tenderizing and enhancing the meat flavour.

 In seafood, critic acid turns amines (organic compound) into ammonium salts hence masking and/or eliminating fishiness.

-The Mexican or Peruvian Ceviche and Sarawak-Borneo Umai are examples of how critic acid in lemon or lime is used to cook delicious raw seafood dishes.
+Delicious raw seafood dishes such as the Mexican or Peruvian Ceviche and Sarawak-Borneo Umai are cooked by the critic acid in lemon or lime.

 Cleaner, Pest Control and More